retsyx/amity/README.md

 ### Pairing a Remote

 The remote **MUST** be unpaired from any other device.
-If the remote is paired to another device, like an Apple TV, or Mac, it will fail to work with Amity in unpredictable ways.
+If the remote is paired to another device, like a streamer or TV, it will fail to work with Amity in unpredictable ways.
 Pairing and unpairing steps for supported remotes are listed [here](doc/supported-remotes.md).
 Ensure the remote is charged.

 1. Select the 'Remotes' tab.
 The 'Remotes' panel shows if a remote or keyboard is paired, and allows pairing.
 Press the 'Pair' button.
 Wait for the initial prompt to start the pairing process on the remote.